kkibria/ethdag/README.md

 # ethdag
-Saves dag on disk, uses geth code.
+Saves full dataset on disk, uses go-etherium code.

 ## Installing
 `go get github.com/kkibria/ethdag`

-will install the package and dependency geth.
-Copy the file `sizes.go` from the `ethdag/ethash` directory to the `ethash` directory of the geth source tree.
+will install the package and dependency, go-etherium.
+Copy the file `sizes.go` from the `ethdag/ethash` directory to the `ethash` directory of the `go-etherium` source tree.
 This will expose the cacheSize and datasetSize functions we need.

 ## Compile
 Running `go install` will compile and install the executable in $GOPATH/bin directory.